William W. Bedsworth: Academic activities and publications

 Bedsworth was a member of the adjunct faculty of Western State University College of Law, Chapman University School of Law, the California Judicial College in Berkeley, and the Board of Advisors of Whittier Law School.
-Bedworth is a current member of the adjunct faculty of University of California, Irvine School of Law.
+Bedsworth is a current member of the adjunct faculty of University of California, Irvine School of Law.

 He has published law review articles and in lay magazines.
 He has long written a column entitled, "A Criminal Waste of Space," and recently published his second book, "A Criminal Waste of Time" (American Lawyer Media Publications).
 He writes regularly for the Orange County Lawyer magazine.
-The California Newspaper Publishers' Association named Bedsworth's "A Criminal Waste of Space" best work in the field of 'Columns, Commentary, and Criticism' in a paper of under 10,000 circulation for 2004.
+The California Newspaper Publishers' Association named Bedsworth's "A Criminal Waste of Space" the best newspaper column in California in 2019.